-The Hilton hotel is located in Greenville, SC and is comprised of a nine-story tower situated on +7.0 acres.
-The property consists of 256-keys, 14,000 square feet of meeting space, an indoor heated pool, fitness center, business center and a full-service restaurant.
+The Hilton hotel is located in Greenville, SC and is comprised of a nine-story tower situated on more than seven acres.
+The property consists of 256-keys, 14,000 square feet of meeting space, an indoor heated pool, fitness center, business center, and a full-service restaurant.

-Constructed in 1987, the property just prior to Urbana’s purchase had just completed a $3.2 million ($12,500 per key) renovation that focused on public areas, meeting space and a refresh to the guest rooms.
-Located along I-385, minutes from the I-85 / I-385 interchange and only 4.0 miles from downtown Greenville, the property is in close proximity to major corporate demand generators such as IBM, General Electric, Flour, Hubbell, Michelin, BMW, Kemet, Verizon and Charter Communications.
+The hotel was constructed in 1987, and just prior to Urbana’s purchase, the property had completed a $3.2 million ($12,500 per key) renovation that focused on public areas, meeting space, and a refresh to the guest rooms.
+Located along I-385, minutes from the I-85/I-385 interchange, and only four miles from downtown Greenville, the property is in close proximity to major corporate demand generators such as IBM, General Electric, Flour, Hubbell, Michelin, BMW, Kemet, Verizon, and Charter Communications.

-Additional demand generators include weekend SMERF oriented group business, while leisure demand is generated by nearby Clemson and Furman universities, as well as weekend visitors seeking to spend time in the trendy and up and coming downtown Greenville without having to incur the cost of the more expensive downtown hotels.
+Additional demand generators include weekend SMERF oriented group business.
+Leisure demand is generated by nearby Clemson and Furman universities, as well as weekend visitors seeking to spend time in trendy downtown Greenville without having to incur the cost of the more expensive downtown hotels.

 256 well-appointed smoke-free guest rooms.